 Buyer’s Guide: How to Choose a Camp Lantern

-Gas-powered lanterns, are bright, have a long burn time, and work well in sub-freezing temperatures (the run time drops, but not as much as alkaline batteries).
-Since they use a live flame, they are hot to the touch, need to be used away from flammable materials, and require ventilation.
-They are also more fragile than electric.
+Gas-powered lanterns are bright, have a long burn time, and work well in sub-freezing temperatures (the runtime drops, but not as much as when using alkaline batteries).
+Because they use a live flame, they are hot to the touch, need to be used away from flammable materials, and require ventilation.
+They are also more fragile than electric lanterns.